Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Preliminary

 \section{Preliminary}

-In this section, we will discuss spiking neuron model, feedforward process in SNNs, computational consumption of SNNs, and the attention mechanism in the standard transformer.
-Details on backpropagation can be found in the supplementary material.

-\textbf{Spiking neuron model} commonly refers to the leaky integrate and fire (LIF) model, a fundamental unit in SNNs.
-A LIF neuron maintains a membrane potential $u_{[t]}$ with a leaky constant $\tau$, which may be modified only when new spiking trains $X_{[t]}$ are received from its connected neurons in $T$ time steps.
-The neuron then outputs a spike $s_{[t]}$ and reset its potential by $V_{\text{th}} - u_{\text{rest}}$, if its potential exceeds a predetermined threshold, $V_{\text{th}}$, where soft reset~\cite{fang2021deep} is adopted in our work.
+\textbf{Spiking neuron model.} The commonly-used leaky integrate and fire (LIF) model is a fundamental unit in SNNs.
+As illustrated in Fig.~\ref{fig:neuron_model}~(a), a LIF neuron maintains a membrane potential $u_{[t]}$ with a leaky constant $\tau$, which may be modified only when new spiking trains $X_{[t]}$ are received from its connected neurons in $T$ time steps.
+When the potential exceeds a predetermined threshold, $V_{\text{th}}$, the neuron outputs a spike $s_{[t]}$ and undergoes a soft reset~\cite{zhou2022spikformer}, decreasing its potential by $V_{\text{th}} - u_{\text{rest}}$.
 The model is formulated as follows:

-where $\Theta$ is the Heaviside step function,
+where $\Theta$ is the Heaviside step function: